Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 Requests sent to this resolver are resolved against the combination of private hosted zones associated with the VPC, and any (shared) resolver rules

+### IPv6 security and monitoring considerations

+#### Network-level access control

+Amazon VPCs feature two network access control mechanisms, and these exist irrespectively of which version of the IP protocol is used (IPv4 or IPv6):

+   - Security groups (SGs) at the elastic network interface level
+   - Network access control lists (network ACLs) at the subnet level